nodemailer/wildduck/README.md

 ![](https://cldup.com/qlZnwOz0na.jpg)

-This is a very early preview of an IMAP server built with Node.js and MongoDB.
+This is a very early preview of an IMAP server built with Node.js, MongoDB and Redis.
+Node.js runs the application, MongoDB is used as the mail store and Redis is used for ephemeral actions like publish/subscribe or caching.

 ### Goals of the Project